SirDickensBottomskew/ISDMProject/Assignment.md

 ## Reflection

-### HMW Statement - Board Director
+### HMW Statement - Board Directors

 * HMW use the new CMC system bring more profits?

- * HMW How much is the new system will cost?
+* HMW show how much the new systems costs?

- * HMW retrain staff?

 ### HMW Statement - CEO

 * HMW ensure RM profiles and skills are kept up to date?